morrislab-pc/lab_website/content/tutorials/Using_git.md

 Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

+# Installing `git`

 To use git you should:

+1. Make sure that you have git installed on your computer.

+There are several ways to install Git on a Mac.
+The easiest is probably to install the Xcode Command Line Tools.
+On Mavericks (10.9) or above you can do this simply by trying to run git from the Terminal the very first time.

+`$ git --version`

+If you don’t have it installed already, it will prompt you to install it.

+There are also a few ways to install Git on Windows.
+The most official build is available for download on the [Git website](https://git-scm.com/download/win) and the download will start automatically.
+Note that this is a project called [Git for Windows](https://gitforwindows.org), which is separate from Git itself.

-1. Sign up for a GitHub account
+2. Sign up for a GitHub account

-2. In your computer's **file browser** ensure that you can see:
+3. In your computer's **file browser** ensure that you can see:

   * **Invisible files and folders** (On the Mac these start with a period e.g. `.git`)